Form.io Digital Signature - Coming Soon

 1. Follow steps 1-2 from the previous example.

 3. Sign the form following steps 3-5 from the previous example.
-Note that signed fields are not disabled.
+Note that signed fields are not disabled and can be edited.

-Use eSignature with PDF-first forms in the same way as you would with web forms.
+Digital Signatures with PDF-first forms function in the same way as with web forms.

 1. Use one of the following terminal commands to install the @formio/esignature module into your application: